FocusCompany/authentication-server/README.md

 }
 ```
 #### POST /login
-You have to provide this 2 parameters to login
+You have to provide this an email and a password in parameters to login (optionally you can provide a device_id to authenticate a device)
 ```
-- email: (ex. et.pasteur@hotmail.fr)
+- email: (ex. et.pasteur@hotmail.fr) required
-- password: (ex. toto42sh)
+- password: (ex. toto42sh) required
+- device_id: (ex.
+23) optional
 ```
 Expected return :
 ```